 The color of a spinning top identifies which side maintained a marginal advantage, though its significance is secondary to the pattern’s wicks and location.
 A red spinning top at resistance indicates that sellers managed to push price back down slightly from intraday highs, which is slightly more bearish than a green spinning top at the same location.
 However, color is a minor consideration compared to the pattern’s context.

 Emotional traders often over-interpret color while ignoring structural breaks.
 A green spinning top at major resistance is still a bearish warning because the pattern itself (regardless of color) signals indecision, and indecision at a resistance peak typically precedes selling.
-Professional traders focus on the wicks (the real story of order flow), the location (support or resistance), and volume rather than fixating on the single-candle color.
+Professional traders focus on the wicks (the real story of order flow), the location against support and resistance, and volume rather than fixating on the single-candle color.

 Turn Knowledge into Profit